 DMT (dimethyltryptamine) is one of the strongest psychedelic substances on Earth.
 Just a few milligrams is strong enough to blast your entire consciousness into another dimension — sometimes referred to as DMT hyperspace.

 DMT is surprisingly common in nature.
 It’s found in various plants, animals, and even a few species of sea sponges.
 This psychedelic is even produced in the human brain (albeit in very low concentrations).

 Here, we’ll explore 18 plants that produce notable concentrations of N,N,DMT, and 5-MeO-DMT.
 We’ll also cover how to use these plants to extract DMT yourself and other uses like changa or ayahuasca.

 Let’s dig in.

-We don’t blast off every time we eat a lemon because our body is good at breaking DMT down before it’s absorbed.
-It only becomes psychoactive when we smoke, snort, or mix it with other plants that prevent the body from breaking it down (monoamine oxidase inhibitors).
+The reason we don’t blast off every time we eat a lemon because our body is good at breaking DMT down before it takes effect.
+DMT only becomes psychoactive when we smoke, snort, or mix it with other plants that prevent the body from breaking it down (mainly the harmala alkaloids or other MAO inhibitors).